Lucidea’s Lens: Knowledge Management Thought Leaders

 Stan Garfield

 Please enjoy Stan’s blog posts offering advice and insights drawn from many years as a KM practitioner.
-You may also want to download a free copy of his book, Lucidea’s Lens: Special Librarians & Information Specialists; The Five Cs of KM from Lucidea Press, and its precursor, Proven Practices for Promoting a Knowledge Management Program.
-Learn about Lucidea’s Presto, SydneyEnterprise, and GeniePlus software with unrivaled KM capabilities that enable successful knowledge curation and sharing.
+You may also want to download a free copy of his book, Profiles in Knowledge: 120 Thought Leaders in Knowledge Management from Lucidea Press, and its precursor, Lucidea’s Lens: Special Librarians & Information Specialists; The Five Cs of KM.
+Learn about Lucidea’s Presto, SydneyDigital, and GeniePlus software with unrivaled KM capabilities that enable successful knowledge curation and sharing.

 **Disclaimer: Any in-line promotional text does not imply Lucidea product endorsement by the author of this post.